 This allows a comparison between other environments and measures any improvement.
 For instance, if the same page loads normally off hours but is too slow during peak time, this is an indication the site is overloaded.
 On the other hand, if the same page takes a long time to load both on the production and development environment, a heavy load can be ruled out.

 Where does the issue come from?

 Loading the page using the developer console Network tab (press F12 on most browsers) provides the first clues about where the issue could come from.
 In particular, focus on the time it takes to load the main HTML page:

 In the above example, the Web browser waits for 250ms for the main page to be ready to load ("Waiting (Time to First Byte)" metric), and 32ms to load it ("Content Download" metric).

 - A long "Time to First Byte" is often an indication that the Web site takes a long time to generate the page.

 - A long time to load is symptomatic of a slow network.
-Check with your hosting provider.
+Check with hosting provider.

 General performance optimization

-If Sitefinity takes too long to generate pages, you can check the following articles for performance optimization:
+If Sitefinity takes too long to generate pages, check the following articles for performance optimization: